mayel/bonfire-app/docs/building/create-a-new-extension.md

 > #### Info {: .info}
 >
-> The Bonfire main router lives in bonfire_spark extension.
+> The Bonfire main router lives in `bonfire` extension.
 Refer to the [Routing](/docs/building/routing/) page to learn how to add new routes.

 Additionally, consider these steps to enhance your extension: